Claire-Potter/Belle-Musique-Studio/README.md

 ### Social Media Marketing

 A Facebook business page for the studio has been set up to ensure organic growth of the business.
 The site is linked to the business account through the facebook social media link.
 The Facebook page includes a link back to the site.

+<a href="https://github.com/Claire-Potter/Belle-Musique-Studio/tree/main/project-files/facebook-business-page" target="_blank">Click here</a> to access images of the Facebook page.

 ### Email Marketing